 Oregon's coastline is open to all; not a grain of its 300 miles of white-sand beaches is privately owned.
-The coast's large and small communities are linked by U.S. Highway 101, which runs the length of the state.
+The coast's midsize towns and small villages (you won’t find any large cities) are linked by U.S. 101, which runs the length of the state.
 It winds past sea-tortured rocks, brooding headlands, hidden beaches, historic lighthouses, and tiny ports.
-This is one of the most picturesque driving routes in the country, and should not be missed.
+This is one of the most picturesque driving routes in the country, and it should not be missed.
 Embracing it is the vast, gunmetal-gray Pacific Ocean, which presents a range of moods with the seasons.
-On summer evenings it might be glassy and reflective of a romantic sunset.
-In winter the ocean might throw a thrilling tantrum for storm-watchers sitting snug and safe in a beachfront cabin.
+On summer evenings it might be glassy, and reflect a romantic sunset.
+In winter the ocean might throw a thrilling tantrum for storm watchers sitting snug and safe in a beachfront cabin.

-Active visitors can indulge in thrills from racing up a sand dune in a buggy to making par at Bandon Dunes, one of the nation's finest golf experiences.
-Bicyclists can pedal along misty coastline vistas, cruising past historic lighthouses.
-Boaters can explore southern-coast rivers on jet boats, or shoot a rapid on a raft.
-If the weather turns, indoor venues such as the Oregon Coast Aquarium capture the imagination.
+Active visitors indulge in thrills from racing up a sand dune in a buggy to making par at Bandon Dunes, one of the nation's finest links-style golf courses.
+Bicyclists pedal along misty coastline vistas, cruising past historic lighthouses.
+Hikers enjoy breezy, open trails along the sea as well as lush, evergreen-studded treks into the adjoining Coast Range.
+Boaters explore southern-coast rivers on jet boats while the more adventuresome among them shoot rapids on guided raft trips.
+If the weather turns, don’t overlook indoor venues like the Oregon Coast Aquarium and Columbia River Maritime Museum.

-Shoppers will be equally engaged perusing fine-art galleries in Toledo, Newport, or Cannon Beach; for more quirky shopping fun, giggle in the souvenir shops of Lincoln City while eating fistfuls of caramel corn or chewing saltwater taffy.
+Shoppers appreciate the several art galleries in Newport and Cannon Beach; for more family-oriented shopping fun, giggle in the souvenir shops of Lincoln City and Seaside while eating fistfuls of caramel corn or chewing saltwater taffy.